heistp/sce-l4s-bakeoff/README.md

   in the two-flow test
 - FIFO middlebox: uses `pfifo_fast`

-All bottlenecks restrict to 50Mbit, unless otherwise noted.
-Each scenario is run first with one flow, then with two flow competition (with the second flow beginning after 10 seconds), with the following variations:
+Each scenario is run first with one flow, then with two flows (the second flow beginning after 10 seconds), and with the following
+variations:

 - RTT delays of 0ms, 10ms and 80ms
 - Different CC algorithms as appropriate